ntaneja1985/DesignPatterns/README.md

 - The Bridge Design Pattern is all about decoupling an abstraction from its implementation.
 - Abstraction means interfaces and implementation is a class that implements the interface
 - Uses encapsulation and aggregation and can use inheritance to separate responsibilities into different classes
 - Imagine you have this fancy abstraction (let's call it "Abstractionville") that wants to do some cool stuff, but it doesn't want to be tied down to a specific implementation.
-It's like Abstractionville wants to date around without committing to anyone—very modern, I must say!
+It's like Abstractionville wants to date around without committing to anyoneï¿½very modern, I must say!

 - Bridge splits things into two parts:

-1. Abstraction: This is the high-level stuff—the part that Abstractionville interacts with.
+1. Abstraction: This is the high-level stuffï¿½the part that Abstractionville interacts with.
 It's like the front-end of your app, blissfully unaware of the nitty-gritty details.
-2. Implementation: This is where the real action happens—the back-end.
+2. Implementation: This is where the real action happensï¿½the back-end.
 It's like the engine room of a spaceship.
 The Implementation part handles the actual work, but it doesn't care about Abstractionville's drama.
 It's stoic like that.

 ```c#